LielAmar/Connections-Manager/README.md

     }
 ```

-All connections use SerializableObject's `read` and `write` methods to save and load data from the connection, but it is not limited to only that.
+All connections use T_SerializableObject's `read` and `write` methods to save and load data from the connection, but it is not limited to only that.
 One usecase can be sending SerializableObjects through Web Sockets in certain requests.

 ## Contributing